kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 to and from their `PodGroup` objects.

 In the initial implementation, we expect users to create the `Workload` and `PodGroup` objects.
-In the next steps controllers will be updated to create an appropriate `Workload` and `PodGroup` objects themselves whenever they can appropriately infer the intention from the desired state.
+In the next steps controllers will be updated (e.g. Job controller in [KEP-5547](https://github.com/kubernetes/enhancements/blob/master/keps/sig-scheduling/5547-decouple-podgroup-api/README.md)) to create an appropriate `Workload` and `PodGroup` objects themselves whenever they can  appropriately infer the intention from the desired state.
 Note that given scheduling policies are stored in the `PodGroup` object, pods linked to the `PodGroup` object will not be scheduled until this `PodGroup` object is created and observed by the kube-scheduler.